Wednesday, November 18, 2015

 "Nah," interjected Milo, "We'll just wrap you up in a few more bandages and set you after Abbot and Costello."*

 Everyone laughed, their relief evident.
-Dr. Mendoza felt the boulder of fear that had been in his stomach since the boy had been brought in dissolve.
-He'd been very much afraid that the kid would never wake up, or if he did that he'd be blind, paralyzed or mentally impaired.
-He hadn't brought his fears to the boy's parents, preferring to keep them to himself until the boy actually woke up and he could see for himself the extent of the damage.
+Dr. Mendoza felt the boulder of fear that had been in his stomach since the kid had been brought in dissolve.
+He'd been very much afraid that 'Deo would never wake up, or if he did that he'd be blind, paralyzed or mentally impaired.
+He hadn't brought his fears to the boy's parents, preferring to keep them to himself until the young man actually woke up and he could see for himself the extent of the damage.

 For the first time since he'd awakened, Amadeo turned his head to take in his surroundings.
 He looked to the right, past his mother and father, and saw cards and pictures plastered all over the wall.
 A bright bouquet of helium balloons took up one corner of the room.
 More cards and vases full of flowers were on the windowsill.